opendatahub-io/architecture-decision-records/service-mesh/ODH-ADR-OSSM-0001-authorino-deployment-strategy.md

 ## Goals

-* Enhance the user experience by simplifying the installation and configuration of Service Mesh pre-requisites.
+* Improve the user experience by simplifying the installation and configuration of Service Mesh pre-requisites.

 ## Non-Goals